yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 This is {{< gh-hovercard "11225" "the final piece" >}} of `Project Y.F.C.`, the `Query Cache Rewrite`, and the implementation of `Host Conditional Rendering`.
 But before we start, we must explain a few things, starting with:

-### What is a Query Cache?
+### Why do we need a query cache?

-Many GPUs have a feature called counters, which are used to gather data from the various commands that GPU executes — things like how many pixels were drawn or how many triangles were generated, etc.
+Many GPUs have a feature called counters, which are used to gather data from the various commands that GPU executes — things like how many pixels were drawn or how many triangles were generated
-Games use "queries" to fetch and load this data into memory whenever they need to use it.
+Games use _queries_ to fetch and load these counters into memory whenever they need to use it.

-A Query Cache is a cache that emulates the GPU counters through the use of Host GPU queries. yuzu's Query Cache runs these queries on the Host's (user) GPU to emulate the Switch's GPU counters.
+yuzu's query cache emulates the GPU counters for Switch games through host GPU queries, and services query requests from the game.

 ### What is it used for?

 Some games can make use of this fetched data to further optimise their rendering.
-For example, `SUPER MARIO ODYSSEY` optimises the amount of triangles it renders using a commonly used technique called "Occlusion Culling".
+For example, `SUPER MARIO ODYSSEY` optimises the amount of triangles it renders using a commonly used technique called _occlusion culling_.

-Occlusion Culling is a feature that disables rendering of objects when they are not currently seen by the camera because they are obscured (occluded) by other objects.
+Occlusion culling is a feature that disables rendering of objects when they are not currently seen by the camera because they are offscreen or obscured (occluded) by other objects.

 In `SUPER MARIO ODYSSEY`, the game first renders simple boundary boxes that cover all objects that will be rendered on the screen.
-Then it'll count the pixels of each object using queries and later conditionally render the real objects based on whether any pixels of the object's corresponding box were rendered or not.
+Then it queries the number of pixels rendered to each box, and conditionally renders the real objects based on whether any pixels of the object's corresponding box were rendered or not.

 Similarly, `Splatoon` games use pixel counts to check which characters are touching whose ink, if any at all.
 The game tests for both ally ink and enemy ink and if both tests fail, then the character is not standing in any ink.